wilsonify/wilsonify.github.io/content/recipes/BAKED SPICY PLANTAIN CHIPS10.md

 ---
-title: "BAKED SPICY PLANTAIN CHIPS"
+title: "Baked Spicy Plantain Chips"
 tags:
   - recipe
 ---

-# BAKED SPICY PLANTAIN CHIPS
-#### yields 4 TO 6, ABOUT 30 CHIPS, DEPENDING ON THE
+# Baked Spicy Plantain Chips

+#### Yields 4 to 6 (About 30 Chips, Depending On The Size)

-## ingredients
+## Ingredients
-* 1 green plantain green plantain
+- 1 green plantain
-* 1 TBL olive or grapeseed oil* 1 TBL olive or grapeseed oilc* 1 TBL olive or grapeseed oil* 1 TBL olive or grapeseed oil* 1 TBL olive or grapeseed oile pepper
+- 1 TBL olive or grapeseed oil
+- 1/4 tsp cayenne pepper

-* 1/4 tsp salt
+- 1/4 tsp salt

-# instructions
+## Instructions
-1 Crank your oven to 400°F. Grab a baking sheet and coat it lightly with cooking spray.
+1. Preheat your oven to 400°F. Grab a baking sheet and coat it lightly with cooking spray.
-2 Peel the plantain and cut it crosswise into slices no thicker than .125 inch.
-Don’t measure that   , just think thin.
+2. Peel the plantain and cut it crosswise into slices no thicker than 0.125 inch.
+Don't measure, just think thin.
-3 Grab two bowls and put the oil and lime juice in one.
-Add the plantain and mix all around until every last mother piece gets covered.
-Fish out the plantains and place them in the second bowl.
-Add the spices and salt and  mix that up until all the plantains have some seasoning on them.
+3. Grab two bowls and put the oil and lime juice in one.
+Add the plantain and mix until every piece is covered.
+Place the plantains in the second bowl, add the spices and salt, and mix until all the plantains have seasoning on them.
-4 Lay them out in a single layer on the baking sheet and bake them for 20 minutes, flipping them halfway.
-They will be golden and crispy when they are ready to go.
-They are best eaten the day they are made for crisp retention.
-Yeah that’s right, crisp retention, some highbrow    right there.
+4. Lay them out in a single layer on the baking sheet and bake for 20 minutes, flipping them halfway.
+They will be golden and crispy when ready.
+Best eaten on the same day for crisp retention.

-# modifications
+## Modifications

-Plantains are like big, starchy bananas.
+- Plantains are like big, starchy bananas.
 Look for them in any market that specializes in Latin American foods.